 Except for Messrs.
-Edmundo P. Bunyi, Jr., all of the Company's directors and officers have not received any form of compensation from inception up to present other than a per diem of \$\mathbb{P}6,000.00\$ (net of withholding tax) for each meeting attended and annual per diem during stockholders' meeting.
+Edmundo P. Bunyi, Jr., all of the Company's directors and officers have not received any form of compensation from inception up to present other than a per diem meetings attended and annual directors' bonuses.
 There is no employment contract between the Company and the above-named executive officer or current executive officers.
 In addition, except as provided below, there are no compensatory plans or arrangements with respect to named executive officers that resulted in or will result from the resignation, retirement or termination of such executive director or from a change-in-control in the Company.